📅 22 Apr 2025 • 📖 23 min read

 — Marcus Aurelius

 People without a sense of moral justice live in mental chaos and moral morass.
-When faced with a moral dilemma, they have to brainstorm every time to pick an option.
+When faced with a moral dilemma, they must brainstorm to pick an option every time.

 The just people, on the other hand, are not mentally drained and lost on willpower.
 They don’t overanalyze their options, so they can effortlessly make the right call every time.